Reset the Vote

 By: Danielle Winterhalter

-But a recent study from the PEW Research Center bursts our preconceived political bubble.
-The study found that voter registration for people between the ages of 18-29 is actually down 11% compared to 2008 levels and is currently at a 16 year low.
+But a recent study from the PEW Research Center bursts our preconceived political bubble – PEW discovered that voter registration for people between the ages of 18-29 is actually down 11% compared to 2008 levels and is currently at a 16 year low.

 In the 2008 presidential election, the youth vote was an incredible force.
 The Millennial generation turned out in record numbers and changed the course of the election, sparking national attention and well-deserved acclaim for the 51% of people between the ages of 18-29 who turned out to vote.

-I don’t think so.
-I think that as modern young voters, we came to our political consciousness in the most divisive time period in political history – stalled bills, partisan games and continuously negative rhetoric from both sides of the aisle stunted our formally vivacious political appetite.
+I don’t think so – I think that as modern young voters, we came to our political consciousness in the most divisive period in political history, and stalled bills, partisan games and continuously negative rhetoric from both sides of the aisle has stunted our formally vivacious political appetite.

 If you care about student loans, when our troops come home, healthcare, your local fire department, government budgets, zoning regulations for your favorite club, local jobs, what goes in your food or campaign spending – this election matters to you.

 Our generation was a force in 2008, and as the youngest group of voters, we have the most to lose this November.
 I believe that we are more than a demographic who voted four years ago because Eva Longoria told us to – I believe that we voted because we had hope, and as hard as it is to muster, I believe that we can find that hope, again.

 Give yourself, your friends and your family a voice – register to vote & participate this November.